SNStatComp/RobotTool/README.md

   $ npm install
 ```

+## Upgrading

+When you upgrade from an earlier version of the RobotTool and want to re-use your existing database, copy the file observationDB.sqlite in the folder ‘inst/server/db’ to the same folder in the new version.
-When you upgrade from Robottool version < 3 you have to upgrade the database.
+When you upgrade from Robottool version < 3 you also have to upgrade the database.
-Copy the file observationDB.sqlite in map 'inst/server/db' from your previous version of the RobotTool to the same map in this version.

 Run the command:
 ```bash
   $ npm upgradeDB
 ```

+If you have made some changes in the config file (.\inst\app\config\config.json) apply these changes also to the config file in the new version.
+Please don’t overwrite the new version of this file with the old version (some new config options were added).

 ## Usage